 Step 4: How do I use Boolean operators to connect keywords?
 With your concepts and keywords mapped, you can now put together a search string using Boolean operators.
 In simple terms, Boolean operators (like AND, OR, and NOT) are commands that allow you to establish the relationship between your search terms to ensure that you obtain the results you are looking for.
 Here is review of when you should use Boolean operators (which are normally capitalized):

 - AND = When you want to narrow your results (requires both terms to be in the results).

 - OR = When you want to expand your results (either term can be in the results).

 - NOT = When you want to exclude certain words from your search.

-Step 5: How do I search the library discovery tool and databases?
+Step 5: How do I search the library academic search tool and databases?
 There are several ways to find books, book chapters, and journal articles at the library.
 The first step is to go to the library homepage.
-Here you have the option of performing a search in Omnior a library database, usually under a heading like “research tools.”
+Here you have the option of performing a search in Omni (or another type of academic search tool) and other library databases, usually under a heading like “research tools.”

 Step 6: What do I do with my results?
 Your initial search should be broad, which means you most likely will obtain many irrelevant results.
 If you have a small amount to sift through, you can look at individual titles and abstracts and assess their usefulness for your research.
 However, if you have a long list of sources to filter through, you need to refine your search string.
 Here are a few things to consider as you look over your results: